-Washington Week is the longest-running primetime news & public affairs program on television.
-The show first aired locally on WETA on February 23, 1967 as Washington Week In Review.
-A few months later it began broadcasting over Eastern Educational Network, a group of 14 stations located between Washington, D.C. and Maine.
+The show premiered on WETA in Washington, D.C., on February 23, 1967, as Washington Week In Review.
+A few months later it began broadcasting over Eastern Educational Network, a group of 14 stations located between Washington, D.C., and Maine.
 In

-Washington Week won a George Foster Peabody Award for coverage of the 2008 presidential election and its special series of road shows in eight cities across the country.
-In 1975, the program was presented with the Alfred duPont–Columbia University Award, in recognition of outstanding journalistic achievement.
+Washington Week won a George Foster Peabody Award for coverage of the 2008 presidential election and its series of road shows in eight cities across the country.
+In 1975, the program was honored with the Alfred duPont–Columbia University Award, in recognition of outstanding journalistic achievement.
 Other awards include a Silver Medal from the International Film and Television Festival of New York; Emmy Awards from the Washington Chapter of the National Academy of Television Arts and Sciences, and local awards around the country.

 Robert Costa, a national political reporter at The Washington Post, was named moderator of the program in April 2017.
 He was the eighth moderator in Washington Week’s 53-year history and the first to serve in that capacity while also working as a full-time news reporter for a major national publication.
 Costa held the position until the end of 2020.

 Yamiche Alcindor became the ninth moderator of Washington Week in May 2021.
 Alcindor also serves as White House correspondent for the PBS NewsHour and a political contributor for NBC News and MSNBC.

 Washington Week is broadcast live 52-weeks a year and reaches 98 percent of U.S. television households.
 Since 1975, American Forces Radio and TV Network airs the program to troops throughout the world.
 Between 2005-2012, Washington Week had an editorial partnership with National Journal.